DSoares08/REST-API/README.md

 Moving on to arguably the most important step, Stripe integration.
 I created a webhook to listen to whenever the user makes a request with their API key.

 Finally, I implemented a database with help of Drizzle ORM to store the customer information and verify the validity of their API key.
+To speed up retrieval of customer data I created a simple cache which stores the most recent customer in a variable.

 ## Decisions

 A key decision was whether to implement a mock database or an actual database.
 Since this is a template for larger projects, a database is necessary to deploy an API to the real world.

 Another consideration was to cache customer data and make the API request event a background job.
-This would make response times faster, but it overcomplicates the simple template.
+I decided to cache a minimal amount of data to keep response times fast.
+However, background jobs weren't implemented to not overcomplicate the simple template.

 ## Summary